fistiG/VisualEngine/docs/modchart.md

 |	  strumLineY	   | Float |  			The current Strum Line Y Position				  |

 ## Functions

-Kade Engine exposes a lot of functions that let you modify elements in the game field.

 To get started every sprite has an id, and there are some id's that are accessible without creating one.